Edmonds College Logo

 AHE 119: Electrocardiography Tech Externship

 Practical experience in the functional role of the EKG technician.
 Students will be supervised by instructor and staff at a variety of facilities.
 Permit code required.
 S/U grade option.
 Registration permitted first seven weeks (six in the summer) as space is available.
-Prerequisite(s): Prerequisite: Completion of or concurrent enrollment in AHE 112.
+Prerequisite(s): Completion of or concurrent enrollment in AHE 112.

 Course Level Objectives